ampl/ampl.github.io/docs/source/solver_options/highs_options.md

       larger than the solver's feasibility tolerance.

 cvt:pre:all
-      0/1*: Set to 0 to disable all presolve in the flat converter.
+      0/1*: Set to 0 to disable most presolve in the flat converter.

 cvt:pre:eqbinary
       0/1*: Preprocess reified equality comparison with a binary variable.